mkody/Grabulous/README.md

 ## Requirements

 * [Python 3.4.2+](https://www.python.org/downloads/) with `pip`
-    * The bot was tested up to Python 3.7.0
+    * The bot will NOT WORK with python 3.7.0.
+Use pyenv if needed (latest compatible version: 3.6.6).

 ## About the Bot